 Shaping and Stamping Paw Print Heart Valentine Dog Treats

 To make similar paw print heart treats you will need a heart shaped cookie cutter and something suitable for stamping.
 The dough can be stamped with any clean food-safe items.
 Since I didn’t have a suitable food-safe paw stamp, I got a little creative with other kitchen objects.
-I created my own pitter patter puppy love paw prints on the heart treats with a mini heart plunger cutter and a toothpick.
+I created my own pitter patter puppy love paws on the heart treats with a mini heart plunger cutter and a toothpick.

 Baked Biscuit Dog Treat Making Tips and Tricks

 - See our posts on making baked biscuit (cookie) dog treats and decorating homemade dog treats for more information and helpful tips.

 - We don’t include yield in our treat recipe posts.
 Yield is very dependent on what the maker decides for treat shape, size, and thickness when they’re baking.
 We like to bake small batch treats though (variety is the spice of life!).

 - For a crunchier treat, you can let baked treats sit a while in the cooling oven before removing to get a little crispier or pop the baked treats into a dehydrator.